GovTechSG/ship-hats-overview/manage-user-groups.md

 Using the user groups, you can:
 - Group multiple users together
 - Assign tool's permissions to a group
-- Assign same permissions to all users in a group
+- Assign same permissions or roles to all users in a group

 **Topics**